What is Bisacodyl?

 Pregnancy and Breastfeeding

-Bisacodyl tablets or pills are not usually recommended if you are pregnant, especially in the first 3 months and while breast-feeding.
-Talk to your doctor about the risks and benefits of taking bisacodyl.
+• Avoid using Bisacodyl tablets or pills during pregnancy, particularly in the first 3 months and while breastfeeding.
+Discuss with your doctor regarding the risks and benefits.

 Storage